 A simple triplet orchestration exercise where the voicing changes on every beat.

 As with all rudiment exercises, orchestrating is an important step.
-In the exercises presented on this page you will learn six orchestrations for the swiss army triplet that all involve moving in groups of three.
-This means that on every numbered count you change voicing, in exactly the same way you did other triplet rudiments following a similar idea.
+In the exercises presented on this page you will learn six orchestrations for the swiss army triplet that all involve moving in groups of six.
+This means that on every other numbered count you change voicing, in exactly the same way you did other triplet rudiments following a similar idea.
 At the bottom of the page you will find links to some lessons that may assist the learning process.

 - Using the 2 Minute Rule, get all exercises up to a tempo of 130bpm.